Ejaculation: Expulsion phase

 Ejaculation usually begins during the first or second contraction of orgasm.
-For most men, the first ejection of semen occurs during the second contraction, while the second is typically the largest expelling 40% or more of total semen discharge.
-After this peak, the magnitude of semen the penis emits diminishes as the contractions begin to lessen in intensity.
-The muscle contractions of the orgasm can continue after ejaculation with no additional semen discharge occurring.
-A small sample study of seven men showed an average of 7 spurts of semen followed by an average of 10 more contractions with no semen expelled.
+For most men, the first ejection occurs during the second contraction, which is typically the largest, expelling 40% or more of total semen discharge.
+After this peak, the quantity of semen emitted by the penis diminishes as the contractions lessen in intensity.
+The muscle contractions of the orgasm can continue after ejaculation with no additional semen discharge.
+A small sample study of seven men showed an average of seven spurts of semen followed by an average of 10 more contractions with no semen expelled.
 This study also found a high correlation between number of spurts of semen and total ejaculate volume, i.e., larger semen volumes resulted from additional pulses of semen rather than larger individual spurts.

 Alfred Kinsey measured the distance of ejaculation, in "some hundreds" of men.
 In three-quarters of men tested, ejaculate "is propelled with so little force that the liquid is not carried more than a minute distance beyond the tip of the penis."
 In contrast to those test subjects, Kinsey noted "In other males the semen may be propelled from a matter of some inches to a foot or two, or even as far as five or six and (rarely) eight feet".
 Masters and Johnson report ejaculation distance to be no greater than 30–60 cm.
 During the series of contractions that accompany ejaculation, semen is propelled from the urethra at 500 cm/s, close to 18 kph.

 Refractory period

-Most men experience a refractory period immediately following an orgasm, during which time they are unable to achieve another erection, and a longer period again before they are capable of achieving another ejaculation.
-During this time a male feels a deep and often pleasurable sense of relaxation, usually felt in the groin and thighs.
-The duration of the refractory period varies considerably, even for a given individual.
-Age affects the recovery time, with younger men typically recovering faster than older men, though not universally so.
+Most men experience a refractory period immediately following an orgasm, during which they are unable to achieve another erection, and a longer period before they are capable of achieving another ejaculation.
+During this time a male feels a deep and often pleasurable sense of relaxation, usually in the groin and thighs.
+The length of the refractory period varies considerably, even for a given individual.
+Age affects the recovery time, with younger men recovering faster than older men, though not always.

-Whereas some men may have refractory periods of 15 minutes or more, some men are able to experience sexual arousal immediately after ejaculation.
+Whereas some men have refractory periods of 15 minutes or more, others are able to experience sexual arousal immediately after ejaculation.
 A short recovery period may allow partners to continue sexual play relatively uninterrupted by ejaculation.
 Some men may experience their penis becoming hypersensitive to stimulation after ejaculation, which can make sexual stimulation unpleasant even while they may be sexually aroused.

-There are men who are able to achieve multiple orgasms, with or without the typical sequence of ejaculation and refractory period.
+Some men are able to achieve multiple orgasms, with or without the typical sequence of ejaculation and refractory period.
 Some of those men report not noticing refractory periods, or are able to maintain erection by "sustaining sexual activity with a full erection until they passed their refractory time for orgasm when they proceeded to have a second or third orgasm".